 This quality describes both the amount of energy required to move the strings (its sensitivity) as well as the speed at which it responds to that energy (its 'pop').
 An instrument with strong 'pop' will tend to have a shorter sustain, since much of the energy moving the string is expended immediately after the pick's attack.
 This mandolin has good 'pop' and a light touch will bring a suitable response.

 The depth or spaciousness of the sound is what gives it dimension and presence.
 I think of it as how far down in the body the sound seems to come from and how completely the sound chamber is pushing out sound.
 The Poe has moderate depth with a clear, focused voice that seems primarily to be a function of the top.

 The character of the harmonic frequencies as an indicator of how completely an instrument seems to be vibrating is what many call resonance.
 However, I make a distinction for it here as a measure of fullness in the sound I can both hear AND feel.
 A highly resonant instrument will be maximizing its ability to produce sound.
 The Poe's resonance is very good-to-excellent.

 Overtones are the harmonic frequencies complementing the fundamental tones.
-Generally, these are partials of a plucked string, such as a 3d or 5th, ringing out in harmony with the plucked note.
-Any plucked string will also cause other strings to vibrate sympathetically, adding to the overtones.
+Some limit the definition to partials of the plucked strings, but I use it to encompass sympathetic vibrations in the unplucked strings as well.
+As luthier Alan Carruth puts it, "An acoustic (instrument) acts as a complex filter, reducing the output of some frequencies and enhancing others relative to the mix the plucked string produces.
+Every (instrument) is a bit different in this regard."
+An instrument that generates a lot of overtones is said to be 'complex' or 'sparkling,' while one with fewer overtones is said to be 'dry.'
 These complementary frequencies add tonal color and give the sound personality.
 In general, I like a moderate amount of overtones in a mandolin, but for this instrument I was looking for more of a dry, traditional sound without a lot of overtones.
 In this regard, the Poe fits the bill very well.